 To adjust the focus of the lens you will need to turn the lens slowly either clockwise or counterclockwise until the desired image appears.
-DO NOT overturn the lens in either direction as it will be out of focus and may damage the camera.
+DO NOT overturn the lens in either direction as it will be out of focus.
 Unless you want to substitute the lens DO NOT unscrew more than 1.0mm apart from the Fixed Lens Assembly.

-To help you get the best image quality, keep in mind that while adjusting the cameras focus you can preview the image quality from your Web browser.
+To help you get the best image quality, keep in mind that while adjusting the DCS-3220's focus you can preview the image quality from your Web browser.